The best SAD lamps of 2021

 Carex Day-Light Classic Plus Bright Light Therapy Lamp ($119.99; amazon.com)

-The bulkiest, hunking light that we tested was hands-down the Carex Day-Light Classic Plus.
+The bulkiest light we tested was hands down the Carex Day-Light Classic Plus.
 This was a beast to get out of the packaging, required assembly and came with its own tool to put it together.
 With such effort to get it on the desk along with its $100+ price tag, we hoped it would be the star of the show.
 Alas, this lamp did not meet our expectations.
 For such a bulky stand, we wanted it to go higher so that it could fit over our computer monitors, not just over a laptop screen.
 Also, the swivel only goes up and down, not side to side.
-It’s still nice to have the ability to adjust, but it feels over-engineered while still underperforming.
+It’s still nice to have the ability to adjust, but it feels overengineered while still underperforming.

-The large forked base helped stabilize the extra large and bright light box that is perches on a swiveling arm, but the top still felt heavier than the bottom, and it was easy to knock it off of the desk with an elbow.
+The large forked base helped stabilize the extra-large and -bright light box that is perched on a swiveling arm, but the top still felt heavier than the bottom, and it was easy to knock it off of the desk with an elbow.
 After multiple falls, the Carex Day-Light Classic Plus kept on working, so we didn’t dock points there.
 We were surprised that the swivel arm didn’t break its hinges at all when it crashed to the floor in its bent state, mostly because it seems like it would take the brunt of the weight and pressure on impact.
 So, we’ll give credit to its very strong construction.

 On another note, the slide switch sticks out of the side panel and adjusts from “hi” to “lo” to “off” positions.
-The switch construction and location make it easy to find, but felt a little jangly when we wiggled it.
+The switch construction and location make it easy to find but felt a little jangly when we wiggled it.
 The five-year warranty is a great bonus, but it wasn’t enough to rise this light to the top.
-If you are looking for a big, bright and enveloping light that will be a permanent fixture behind your laptop — the low setting works as a desk lamp, too — this behemoth could be the lamp of your dreams.
+If you’re looking for a big, bright and enveloping light that will be a permanent fixture behind your laptop — the low setting works as a desk lamp too — this behemoth could be the lamp of your dreams.

 Northern Light Technologies Boxelite ($183.25; amazon.com)

-Although packaging wasn’t a specific criteria, it was part of the overall design that we considered.
+Although packaging wasn’t a specific criterion, it was part of the overall design that we considered.
 The Northern Light Technologies Boxelite packaging was not impressive, which was surprising considering the price point.
-The light was simply covered in bubble wrap and packing tape, then placed in a basic cardboard box with an 8.5 by 11-inch black and white sheet of instructions.
+The light was simply covered in bubble wrap and packing tape, then placed in a basic cardboard box with an 8.5-by-11-inch black-and-white sheet of instructions.
 Each time we knocked the Northern Light Technologies Boxelite off of the desk, one of the white plastic screws holding the screen onto the box corners would break off.
-We ended the drop tests with the light itself still working, but only one screw still intact and a flapping screen.
-There weren’t any extra screws provided in the box and we couldn’t figure out how to get a broken screw out of the lamp, anyway.
-We thought this would be a great boxlight for a film photographer to use with slides or negatives, but unfortunately it missed the mark as a SAD lamp due to its construction and lack of versatility and lack of customization.
+We ended the drop tests with the light itself still working but only one screw still intact and a flapping screen.
+There weren’t any extra screws provided in the box, and we couldn’t figure out how to get a broken screw out of the lamp anyway.
+We thought this would be a great box light for a film photographer to use with slides or negatives, but unfortunately it missed the mark as a SAD lamp due to its construction and lack of versatility and lack of customization.

 Verilux HappyLight VT10 ($29.99, originally $39.95; amazon.com)